robertmartin8/ReasonableDeviations/_notes/Algorithms.md

 ## Other solution strategies

-- Recognise a variant of a known problem, e.g Graham's scan efficiently utilises a subroutine to compare the positions of two vectors.
+- Recognise a variant of a known problem, e.g. Graham's scan efficiently utilises a subroutine to compare the positions of two vectors.
-- Divide and conquer (e.g mergesort):
+- Divide and conquer (e.g. mergesort):
     - If the problem instance is small enough, solve it by brute force.
     - Otherwise, divide the problem into two parts.
     - Recursively solve the smaller problems